-The Ultimate Guide of How to Make a Moscow Mule
+Moscow Mules 101: The Ultimate Guide of Everything Moscow Mule

 Want to mix Moscow Mules at home?
-This guide has all the information that you need: from the tools to have on hand, popular ingredients, as well as tips and tricks to making this classic cocktail your own.
+This guide has all the information that you need: from the tools to have, popular ingredients, tips and tricks AND 12+ Moscow Mule recipes to make this classic cocktail your own.

 We’ve spend an entire year talking about Moscow Mules and all kinds of variations on them, so to finish off the year strong, I wanted to share my ultimate guide to making the best Mule!